casedrene/Capstone-Project/CapstoneProjectReport.md

 Introduction
 ------------

-Facebook is the most popular social network worldwide with close to 2 billion monthly active users and it contains a large amount of data about users and their behavior.
+Facebook is the most popular social network worldwide with close to 2 billion monthly active users.
+It contains a large amount of data about users and their behavior.
 Moreover, Facebook serves as an advertising platform and its targeted adverts can reach a large amount of users.
-Monitoring the activity of users on Facebook can help brands identify the trends in user behavior and use this information a competitive advantage.
+Monitoring the activity of users on Facebook can help brands identify the trends in user behavior and use this information as a competitive advantage.
 Also, communicating with customers via social media provides an amazing opportunity for brands to connect with their customers, gain valuable feedback and build awareness.
 Therefore, it is important to create content that has a significant impact on users and encourages them to engage with the brand - through liking, commenting and sharing.
 Prediction of this impact can help brands create messages that have desired effect on users, which can lead to improvement of their social media image.

 Data Set
 --------

 The client is an Australian cosmetics company called Australis Cosmetics.
-The data set analysed in this project will be acquired from Australis Cosmetics Facebook Page.
+The data set analysed in this project was acquired from Australis Cosmetics Facebook Page.
+At the time of creating the data set, over 211,000 users 'liked' the Australis Cosmetics Facebook Page.
+The posts received over 225,000 likes, 33,000 comments, 7,600 shares and 1,600 reactions.

 ### User Data

-Demographic data that Facebook Page owners can accessed through Facebook Insights provides information such as gender, age and location.
-Demographic data of users who like a particular Facebook Page used to be available but are not available anymore.
-Therefore I was not able to access user data for this project.
+Demographic data that Facebook Page owners can access through Facebook Insights provides information such as gender, age and location.
+Demographic data of users who like a particular Facebook Page used to be available but is not available anymore.
+Therefore it was not possible to access user data for this project.

 ### Page Data

-Rfacebook package used to acquire the data set for this project provides and interface to the Facebook API.
+Rfacebook package used to acquire the data set for this project provides and interface to an Facebook API.
 After getting the User Access Token from Graph API Explorer, Facebook data can be accessed.

 ``` r
 #loading Rfacebook library